jupyterhub/zero-to-jupyterhub-k8s/doc/source/create-k8s-cluster.rst

 2. Enable the `Kubernetes Engine API <https://console.cloud.google.com/apis/api/container.googleapis.com/overview>`_.

-3. Prepare your command line interface.
-You have two options, using Google's interactive CLI, or working locally from your own shell interface.
+3. Use your preferred command line interface.

+   You have two options: a) use the Google Cloud Shell (no installation needed) or b) install and use the gcloud command-line tool.
+   If you are unsure which to choose, we recommend beginning with option "a" and using the Google Cloud Shell.
 Instructions for each are detailed below:

-   * **Google Interactive CLI**.
-Start the Google Cloud interactive command line by Clicking the button shown below.
+   a. **Use the Google Cloud Shell**.
+Start the Google Cloud Shell
+     by clicking the button shown below.
 This will start an interactive shell session within Google Cloud.

    .. image:: _static/images/google/start_interactive_cli.png
       :align: center

+   See the `Google Cloud Shell docs <https://cloud.google.com/shell/docs/>`_ for more information.

-   * **Working locally**.
-Install and initialize the **gcloud command-line tools**.
+   * **Install and use the gcloud command line tool**.
-     These tools send commands to Google Cloud and let you do things like create and delete clusters.
+     This tool sends commands to Google Cloud and lets you do things like create and delete clusters.

-     - Go to the `gcloud downloads page <https://cloud.google.com/sdk/downloads>`_ to **download and install the gcloud SDK**.
+     - Go to the `gcloud command line tool downloads page <https://cloud.google.com/sdk/downloads>`_ to **download and install the gcloud command line tool**.
-     - See the `gcloud documentation <https://cloud.google.com/sdk/>`_ for more information on the gcloud SDK.
+     - See the `gcloud documentation <https://cloud.google.com/pubsub/docs/quickstart-cli>`_ for more information on the gcloud command line tool.

 4. Install ``kubectl``, which is a tool for controlling kubernetes.
 From the terminal, enter: